Eliah-Lakhin/lady-deirdre/.github/PULL_REQUEST_TEMPLATE.md

 and I confirm that I agree with all terms of the Agreement.
-I represent that I Assign my Derivative Work provided in this Pull Request to the copyright holder of the Work under the terms of this Agreement, and I confirm that I have sufficient rights to the Derivative Work that I submit to Assign this work.
+I represent that I Assign my Derivative Work provided in this Pull Request to the copyright holder of the Work under the terms of this Agreement, and I confirm that I have sufficient rights to the Derivative Work that I provide to Assign my work.